IceHe/lib/snips/markdown/markdown-style-guide.md

 > Don't add a trailing colon `:` to headers.

-_Rationale : every header is an introduction to what is about to come next, which is exactly the function of the colon._
+_Rationale: every header is an introduction to what is about to come next, which is exactly the function of the colon._

 > Don't add a trailing period `.` to headers.

-_Rationale : every header consists of a single short sentence, so there is not need to add a sentence separator to it._
+_Rationale: every header consists of a single short sentence, so there is not need to add a sentence separator to it._

 _Good_